Your WatCard is your UPass!

 How to Opt In to the GRT & ION UPass Service

-Graduate Students at UWaterloo who were previously not given the option to pay the GRT & ION UPass and would like to pay the fee to make use of the UPass for the Spring 2022 Term may be able to do so if they fulfill ONE of the following accommodation criteria:
+Graduate Students at UWaterloo who were previously not given the option to pay the GRT & ION UPass and would like to pay the fee to make use of the UPass for the current Term may be able to do so if they fulfill ONE of the following accommodation criteria:

 - (A) A Student Councillor, Director, or Officer of the GSA, or other student representative determined in accordance with the Policies & Procedures of the GSA who would otherwise be eligible for the UPass had they not adjusted their status to take on their current role.